NathanGarrihy/EmergingTechTasks/README.md

 This is an interesting task as finding a square root in code is made quite simple through libraries e.g. [Math.sqrt Method](https://www.geeksforgeeks.org/java-sqrt-method-examples/) but thinking of my own algorithm to find the square root of 2 will be challenging and I feel some research will be required before I can develop an accurate square root of 2 to 100 decimal places.

 ## Research
-I first got an idea of what the square root of 2 actually was, so I calculated this by using Java's Math package, just to get a guage of what I'm aiming for (as seen in references).
+I first got an idea of what the square root of 2 was, so I calculated this by using Java's Math package, just to get a guage of what I'm aiming for (as seen in references).
 A square root graph also gave a good depiction of what to expect, I've placed the one I used in the references section.
 I could tell from all this that I could expect the answer to be around **1.4142135623730950488016887242096980785696718753769480731766797379907324784621**.
 I found a useful resource on [Medium.com](https://medium.com/@surajregmi/how-to-calculate-the-square-root-of-a-number-newton-raphson-method-f8007714f64/) which explained how to calculate the square root of a number using the newton raphson method where you:<br/>
-While this first algorithm worked, it only returned 52 decimal palces and I had to conduct further research to improve my algorithm.
+While this first algorithm worked, it only returned 52 decimal places and I had to conduct further research to improve my algorithm.
-Since I couldn't format the number to print out to 2 decimal places I decided it'd be better to just get the decimal values as a whole number.
+Since I couldn't format the number to print out to 2 decimal places, I decided it'd be better to just get the decimal values as a whole number.
 This allows me to achieve 100 decimal places.
 I found that a googol value is 1 followed by 100 zeros, which is perfect as that's how many decimal places I required.

 ## Development
 My first algorithm did the following:
-1. Take a reasonable guess(approximate root for the square root.
+1. Take a reasonable guess (approximate root for the square root.
 2. Add the approximate root with the original number divided by the approximate root and divide by 2.
  **x_i := (x_i + n / x_i) / 2 **
 3. Continue step 2 until the difference in the approximate root along the iterations is less than the desired value (or precision value).